geoserver/geoserver-cloud/README.md

 Verify the services are running with `dcd ps`.

-Healthckecks use `curl` hitting the `http:localhost:8081/actuator/health`.
+Healthchecks use `curl` hitting the `http:localhost:8081/actuator/health`.

 The services run on the `8080` port, and are exposed using different host ports.
 The spring-boot-actuator is set up at port `8081`.